 The first step to building a budget is getting a handle on your expenses and on how much you’re spending every month.
 Once you know that, you’ll have a very clear idea for where you can cut back.

 “Many of us have no idea what our expenses add up to every month,” said Dearing.
 “When you know where your money goes, you are in control and can be thoughtful about aligning spending with priorities.”

 She suggested that you create your first-time budget use an online money tracking service, like Mint or Quicken, as they’ll help you more easily get all of your financial information in one place.
-You can find more budgeting apps in our App Directory, and any first-time budgeters out there should also check out our Beginner’s Guide to Budgeting.
+You can find more budgeting apps in our Budget App Article, and any first-time budgeters out there should also check out our Beginner’s Guide to Budgeting.

 Review your subscriptions and auto-payments.